theonize/Currier/Gloss/Colossians/Colossians.md

 - Definition of Christ (1:12-20)

-- Culmination of man (1:21+)
+- Culmination of Man (1:21-2:7)
+  - Rebellion
+  - Testimony

-- Apostolic Presentment (2:1-7)
+  - Apostolicism (2:1-7)

 - Heresy of Postulation (2:8+)
+  - importance of Christ in the flesh
+  - circumcision
-  - Roots
+  - baptism
-  - Philosophy
+  - legal pardoning
-  - Religion
+  - empty religion
-  - Regulation
+  - false humility

 - New Life (3:1-4:6)
   - Penultimate life